djjrip/gg-loop-platform/AWS_MEETING_GUIDE.md

 - ✅ Payment flow (PayPal integration)
 - ✅ User profile (smooth navigation)

-**Key talking point:** "All systems are responsive and production-ready"
+**Key talking point:** "Demo the working flows and be transparent about what's done vs. what's planned — we want partnership and guidance to scale."

 ### 3. **Technical Architecture** (10 min)
 **Draw on whiteboard or show diagram:**